cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_checkers.md

     ...
 ```

-That will get the job done and add the player win, loss, or forfeit counts to the store.
+That will get the job done and add the player's _win_, _lose_, or _forfeit_ counts to the store.

 It is time to sort the players and clip the leaderboard to the best 100(`LeaderboardWinnerLength`) players.
-Thus, scaffold a new transaction:
+Scaffold a new transaction:

 ```bash
 $ ignite scaffold message updateBoard --module leaderboard